Activities for The Great Big Green Week

 Petrol and diesel cars emit carbon dioxide in their exhaust fumes, so contribute to climate change.

-By walking, you’ll be lowering the CO2 emissions.
+By walking, you’d be lowering the CO2 emissions.

-If everyone decided to walk to the local shops instead of driving, the impact would be huge!
+If everyone decided to walk locally instead of driving, the impact would be huge!

 Swap idea 2: Choose renewable energy sources to power your school